Physics-50/Module-3/docs/weak1.md

 You will want to use the grid paper and tape measure to measure the spacing between interference maxima as well as the distance of the diffraction grating from the screen.
 In planning your experiment you will want to think about how to do this as accurately as possible.
 What are the dominant sources of error.
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?
 Why is this helpful?

-For this module we expect you to set-up your own spreadsheet but if you start from the blank spreadsheet we've shared with you the sharing permissions will be set-up so that we can see your work) [assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTI3ODQ4MDY2NDMx/details){:target="_blank"}.
+For this module we expect you to set-up your own spreadsheet but if you start from the blank spreadsheet we've shared with you the sharing permissions will be set-up so that we can see your work) [assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MjAyODE1ODE3OTY5/details){:target="_blank"}.
 Organizing your spreadsheet carefully will make your work easier.

-<span style="color:red"> lab notebook and spreadsheet not yet assigned, above link is for module 1</span>

 Think about which parameters correspond to $$x$$, $$L$$, and $$d$$ in your experimental set-up, as compared to the theory above.
 (You will find it helpful to notice that the number of slits per mm is written on the front of the diffraction grating). <strong>Make sure you are using one of the diffraction gratings with 500 lines/mm. </strong> Label each of your diffraction gratings, so you know which one you used this week.
 For example, write "A" or "B" in marker on the cardboard part of the diffraction gratings to label them.

 ## Exploratory Measurements

-As in previous modules, you should perform the following exploratory measurements
+As in previous modules, you should perform the following exploratory measurements and record them in your [data sheet assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MjAyODE1ODE3OTY5/details){:target="_blank"}

 1. **perform a single measurement**
     + for a single $$L$$ measure $$x$$ and calculate $$\lambda$$; is your value reasonable? (e.g. is it between the value quoted on the sticker of the laser pointer 630-680 nm?)